-- You and your child should pick a time when things are calm and not rushed at home to begin working on exposures.
-Start with step 1 on your plan, which is the exposure your child rated as easiest to try. - 2 Before each exposure practice, get a Worry Scale rating.
-Ask, "Look at the Worry Scale.
+- 1 You should pick a time when things are calm and not rushed at home to begin working on exposures.
+Start with step 1 on your plan, which is the exposure you rated as easiest to try. - 2 Before each exposure practice, get a Worry Scale rating.
+Look at the Worry Scale.
 How worried/afraid do you feel?
-1 is not that worried and 10 is the most worried." - 3 After each exposure practice, get a Worry Scale.
-Say, "Great job!
+1 is not that worried and 10 is the most worried." - 3 Great job!
+After each exposure practice, get a Worry Scale rating.
 Look at the Worry Scale.
 How worried/afraid do you feel?
-1 is not that worried and 10 is the most worried." - 4 Record these Worry Scale ratings next to the exposures listed on your plan.
-This will help you and your child track their progress over time. - 5 You can repeat each step above until your child's ratings go down and they notice an exposure is less scary than it was before.
+1 is not that worried and 10 is the most worried. - 4 Record these Worry Scale ratings next to the exposures listed on your plan.
+This will help you track progress over time. - 5 You can repeat each step above until your ratings go down and you notice an exposure is less scary than it was before.
 Then, move onto step 2 on your plan, the next exposure.
-Go at a pace that is comfortable for your child, but be consistent about moving through the exposures at a steady pace.
+Go at a pace that is comfortable for you, but be consistent about moving through the exposures at a steady pace.